Bob Hamer begins his eighth season as the head coach of the Rider men's and women's cross country and track and field

 As an assistant coach, Hamer's primary duties were with the cross country and distance runners, as he is a USA Track & Field Level II certified coach for endurance events.
-In 2007 his men's cross country team placed a best-ever (at that time) third in the Metro Atlantic Athletic Conference and 14th at the NCAA Regional while the women's cross country team placed a best-ever 22nd at the NCAA Regional.
+In 2007 his men's cross country team placed a best-ever (at that time) third in the MAAC and 14th at the NCAA Regional while the women's cross country team placed a best-ever 22nd at the NCAA Regional.

 In his first year at Rider, the women distance runners contributed valuable points in winning the Outdoor MAAC Track & Field Championship.
 In 2006, his men's cross country team placed 18th of 28 teams at the NCAA Regional with two runners earning All-MAAC honors.
 His women's cross country team had an All-MAAC performer and was named All-Academic by the USTFCCCA.

 Hamer came to Rider from Saint Joseph's University, where he was an assistant coach.
 Before coaching at Saint Joseph's, Hamer was the head track & field coach at the Devon Preparatory School.

 A 1995 graduate of Penn State, Hamer won the Big Ten Conference Championship in the 5000 meters.
 He was also a two time All-American in the 1500 meters and distance medley relay.
 He twice helped the Nittany Lions finish among the top 15 teams in the nation in cross country.